AWS data transfer & egress pricing

 high-volume

-[01]Calculate your AWS egress
+[01]AWS egress cost calculator

 Enter monthly volume to see the tier breakdown.
 Every GB is charged at the rate of the tier it falls into.